MawOfTheVoid/Pylette/README.md

 # Pylette
-A palette creater written in Python
+A palette creater written in Python.